sheraadams/Cross-Platform-Game-Engine/README.md

 Example of drawing multiple shapes in openGL.
 Controls are added to allow visual customization for development.

-Up, down, left, right moves an object that is defined in terms of (x, Y, Z).
+Up, down, left, right moves an object that is defined in terms of (xValue, yValue, and zValue).
 T and R change the textures vector index with a key press to allow visual texture scrolling.

 ## Key Controls